pavelmc/arduino-arcs/README.md

 This project arose as a solution for the Cuban hams who have built a simple QRP transceivers but they lack the principal part; a digital controller to avoid the "DRIFT".

-[WJ6C](http://www.qrz.com/db/wj6c) and many others hams were trying with some Arduino sketches found on the network until [I](http://www.qrz.com/db/co7wt) decided to give a hand using my skills and expertises around these issues.
+[Juan Carlos (WJ6C)](http://www.qrz.com/db/wj6c), Axel, [Heriberto (CM2KMK)](http://www.qrz.com/db/wj6c) and many others hams were trying with some Arduino sketches found on the network until [I (CO7WT)](http://www.qrz.com/db/co7wt) decided to give a hand using my skills and expertises on MCU programming with [Jal for the PICs](http://www.justanotherlanguage.com)  & [Arduino](http://www.arduino.cc).

 This code is the result of a group of Cubans that joint together to fulfill the expectations for a simple, affordable and yet modern radio logic controller for homebrewed radios that any ham in the world can use.
+As a user has pointed recentry: _"That sketch can be named the universal radio front panel"_

 This work is and always will be in constant development, this is considered a Beta version.